WWE Diva Search

 WWE Diva Search (formerly WWE Raw Diva Search) is an American talent competition that was produced and held by World Wrestling Entertainment (WWE).
 The first winner was Jaime Koeppe, but she did not receive a contract like subsequent winners of the contest.
 Other winners included Christy Hemme, Ashley Massaro, Layla El, Eve Torres and Eva Marie.
 In addition to the winners of the yearly contest, WWE has hired several contestants as Divas, the name that WWE gave at the time to the female performers.
-As of 2021, Maryse Ouellet is the sole remaining female talents signed with WWE to come from the contest.
 There were many failed attempts at bringing back the competition over the years following the cancellation of the 2008 season, and was at one point going to return in 2019 under the new name Superstar Search, but those plans were scrapped.

 2003

-The first WWE Diva Search took place in between July 1 and August 24, 2003.
-However, unlike the later Diva Searches, the first Diva Search winner did not receive a contract.
-She received a photoshoot for an issue of WWE Magazine.
-Jaime Koeppe was named the first WWE Diva Search winner largely due to the Yahoo!
-Groups fan network her promoter, Amelia Wysocki (Then named, DJ Wysocki) managed on her behalf.
-The four that competed that year in the 1st WWE Diva search were Jamie Koeppe, Terri Mitchell, Paige and Marsha.
-Fans voted online and WWE made the final decision.
-The competition was held the night before SummerSlam at Jillian's in Phoenix, Arizona.
+On June 18, 2003, WWE made a public declaration about their intention to embark on a countrywide quest for a fresh addition to their roster of WWE Divas.
+The organization emphasized that the final decision regarding the selection of the new diva would rest solely in the hands of the fans.

+The 2003 WWE Diva Search invited women aged 18 or above who believed they possessed the beauty, strength, and intelligence required to be the next WWE Diva.
+As part of the application process, participants were required to submit a photograph of themselves along with a brief written explanation of their aspirations to become a WWE Diva.

+On July 1, 2003, fans were given the opportunity to cast their votes for their preferred contestants in the Diva competition.
+Through fan voting, the contestants were narrowed down to a group of 16 by July 20, and then further reduced to 8 finalists by July 29.
+The final four Diva hopefuls were determined through fan voting, which concluded on August 6.
+These remaining four contestants were then awarded a trip to WWE's SummerSlam pay-per-view event in Phoenix, Arizona, where they would compete in a final event that would be broadcast live on a special program called Byte This!
+The winner of the 2003 WWE Diva Search was ultimately Jamie Koeppe, who was also photographed and prominently featured in WWE RAW Magazine.